 speeds, than does the driveway and vehicle crossing

-where there are few daily movements on the driveway,
+are few daily movements on the driveway, so there is

-so there is no justification for having more than a
+no justification for having more than a standard

-crossing for such allotments.
-All traffic on those
+such allotments.
+All traffic on those public roads

-Separate entrance and exit vehicle crossings are unneeded and profligate, so they should not be approved.
+Separate entrance and exit vehicle crossings are unneeded and profligate, so they ought not be approved.

-URBAN HEAT SINKS: The smaller the paved area of public and private land is, the less damaging to the local and wider climate will be the urban heat sink and deprivation of ground water effects of such paving.
+URBAN HEAT SINKS: The smaller the paved area of public and private land is, the less damaging to the local and wider climate is the urban heat sink, and the deprivation of ground water effects of such paving.